365Werk/jwtauthroles/readme.md

 ## Security

-If you discover any security related issues, please email author email instead of using the issue tracker.
+If you discover any security related issues, please email <hergen.dillema@gmail.com> instead of using the issue tracker.

 ## Credits